 You know the phrase, "if I had a nickel every time I heard ____ ."
 Well, if we had a nickel every time we heard a patient say that they were told this or that because of their genetic testing, we would have a lot of nickels!!!!

-We were early adopters of Genetic-DNA testing in the clinical setting back in 2011, and on the frontline of the successful use and application of Genetic testing in psychiatry, but we are very aware of how the testing is misinterpreted and misunderstood.
+We were early adopters of DNA testing / Genetic Testing in Psychiatry in the clinical setting back in 2011, and on the frontline of the successful use and application of Genetic testing, but we are very aware of how the testing is misinterpreted and misunderstood.